sumocoders/FrameworkCoreBundle/docs/development/title.md

+# The page title
+By default no page title should be set.
+This is because by default the `fallback.site_title` is used.
+This is a configuration value that can be set in the `services.yaml` file.
+In case there are breadcrumbs configured, the reverse order of the breadcrumbs will be used as the page title.

+## The `Title` attribute

 The `Title` attribute is a custom attribute used in the framework.
 It is used to set the title of a page dynamically based on the controller method that is being executed.
 Here's a step-by-step guide on how to use it:

 1. Import the `Title` attribute at the top of your controller file: